 The Engine Guardian System monitors the critical sensors on the engine for any early indications of problems.
 The system will respond to a problem by emitting a continuous beep and/or reducing engine power in order to provide engine protection.

 If Guardian System is activated, the system must be reset before the engine will operate at higher speeds.
-Moving throttle lever back to idle position resets the system.
+Moving throttle lever back to idle, or to the required reduced throttle position, resets the system.